 • Make it frictionless to confirm, or reschedule if necessary.

 How to get your business ready to implement text messaging

-If you’re using Keap or Infusionsoft, you’re already off to a great start.
+If you’re already using a marketing CRM, you’re off to a great start.

 Unless you’re a skilled programmer, and you’re willing to put in the time to create and maintain your own text messaging integration, your next step is picking an SMS service.

 There are many to consider and choose from, but one of the advantages of using PlusThis as an SMS service is that it seamlessly integrates with Keap, Infusionsoft, ActiveCampaign, Drip, Ontraport, and HubSpot.
 In addition, PlusThis includes 50+ other tools, there’s no markup on your text fees, the costs are as low as $0.0075 to send a text, and PlusThis is capable of doing each of the strategies mentioned above.